-When you embark on a PPC campaign, one of the most important elements is the actual text you compose.
-Great PPC copywriting blends a harmonious mix of creativity and pragmatism, merging essential keywords with language that is effective, attention grabbing, and incites a call to action.
+When you embark on a PPC Google Ads campaign, one of the most important elements is the actual text you compose.
+Great Google Ads copywriting blends a harmonious mix of creativity and pragmatism, merging essential keywords with language that is effective, attention grabbing, and incites a call to action.
 For many, this process is anything but intuitive.
-If you’re looking to improve your PPC copywriting skills, this article will give your creative juices a definitive boost.
+If you’re looking to improve your Google Ads copywriting skills, this article will give your creative juices a definitive boost.

 Learn How to Stand Out From the Crowd